The History of the Princess: A Quintessentially South African Story...

 The story of Princessvlei is a quintessentially South African story, encompassing violence and dispossession as well as hope, healing and harmony... and some very feisty women.

-In the five hundred years that followed this encounter, the Princess’ descendents were enslaved, raped, exiled and killed.
-However, but the early 20th Century, the Princess seemed to enter into a period of relative harmony, with residents of all races dwelling on or near its banks.
+In the five hundred years that followed this encounter, descendants of this Princess were enslaved, raped, exiled and killed.
+However, in the early 20th Century, the Princess seemed to enter into a period of relative harmony, with residents of all races dwelling on or near its banks.
 One of the most colourful of these was Edith Mary Woods, who bought 30 acres of land, which comprised the entire vlei and about 10 acres of water.

 According to Kelvin Cochrane, Woods, who later became the first female journalist at the Cape Argus and the first woman to fly an aeroplane over Kenilworth Race Course, fought for the emancipation of woman and refused to pay taxes.